Eleonore von Habsburg

-Eleonore von Habsburg-Lothringen (Eleonore Maria del Pilar Iona Christina Jelena; born 28 February 1994) is an Austrian jewellery designer, gemologist, and member of the House of Habsburg-Lorraine.
+Eleonore von Habsburg-Lothringen (Eleonore Maria del Pilar Iona Christina Jelena; born 28 February 1994) is an Austrian jewellery designer, gemologist, and model.
+She is the daughter of Karl von Habsburg, the head of the House of Habsburg-Lorraine.

 Early life and background

-Eleonore Habsburg-Lorraine was born in 1994 in Salzburg to Karl, a politician and head of the House of Habsburg-Lorraine, and Francesca Thyssen-Bornemisza de Kászon et Impérfalva, an art collector and by birth member of the Thyssen-Bornemisza family.
-Her maternal grandparents are Baron Hans Heinrich Thyssen-Bornemisza and Fiona Frances Elaine Campbell-Walter, a model with aristocratic background, whose father Vice-Admiral Keith McNeill Campbell-Walter was Aide-de-camp to George VI.
+Eleonore Habsburg-Lorraine was born in 1994 in Salzburg to Karl von Habsburg, a politician and head of the House of Habsburg-Lorraine, and Francesca von Thyssen-Bornemisza de Kászon et Impérfalva, an art collector and by birth member of the Thyssen-Bornemisza family.
+Her maternal grandparents are Baron Hans Heinrich Thyssen-Bornemisza, an industrialist and art collector, and Fiona Frances Elaine Campbell-Walter, a model with an aristocratic background whose father, Vice-Admiral Keith McNeill Campbell-Walter, was Aide-de-camp to George VI.
 Her paternal grandparents were Archduke Otto Habsburg, Crown Prince of Austria and Princess Regina of Saxe-Meiningen.
 Her paternal great-grandparents Charles I of Austria and Zita of Bourbon-Parma were the last Emperor and Empress of Austria.
-Her brother is race car driver Ferdinand Habsburg.
+Her brother is racing car driver Ferdinand Habsburg.

 Education and career

 Habsburg-Lorraine attended boarding school in Gstaad before studying law at the European Business School London.
-She completed her master's degree at Istituto Marangoni Milan in Fine Jewellery Design in 2020 and works as a jewellery designer.
+She completed her master's degree at Instituto Marangoni Milan in Fine Jewellery Design in 2020 and works as a jewellery designer.
 Habsburg has also worked as a fashion model, being featured in advertisement campaigns and walking the runway for Dolce & Gabbana.

 Personal life

-On 20 July 2020, Eleonore von Habsburg-Lorraine married Belgian race car driver Jérôme d'Ambrosio in a small civil ceremony at the Civil Registry of Monaco.
+On 20 July 2020, Eleonore von Habsburg-Lorraine married Belgian race car driver Jérôme d'Ambrosio in a small civil ceremony at the Civil Registry of Monaco, conducted by the Mayor of Monaco Georges Marsan.
 On 20 October 2021 she gave birth to a son, Otto d'Ambrosio, named after her grandfather Otto von Habsburg.
+In August 2024, she gave birth to daughter, Zita d'Ambrosio, named after her great-grandmother Zita of Bourbon-Parma.